Hideaki Matsuyama: After retirement

 After his retirement, Matsuyama served as the first squad infield and base coach for the Orix Blue Wave from the 1999 to 2001 seasons, the first squad infield and base coach for the Hanshin Tigers in the 2002 season, and the second squad infield and base coach from the 2003 to 2004 seasons.

 He again returned to the Orix Buffaloes for the 2005 season and served as the first squad infield defensive base coach through the 2011 season.
 He coached Korea Baseball Organization's the Kia Tigers during the 2012 season.

 Matsuyama became the Chiba Lotte Marines' second squad infield defensive base coach in the 2013 season and was the first squad infield defensive base coach from the 2015 to 2017 seasons.

 Matsuyama became the Fukuoka SoftBank Hawks' second squad infield defensive base coach for the 2018 season, the third squad infield defensive base coach for the 2021 season, and again the second squad infield defensive base coach for the 2022 season.

-He will serve as the first squad infield defensive base coach beginning with the 2023 season.
+Beginning with the 2023 season he served as the first squad infield defensive base coach.
 On December 2, 2023, he was transferred to the second squad manager.

-His enthusiastic coaching is highly regarded by all teams, and he has continued to wear the uniform as a coach since his retirement to the present.
+Matsuyama has been described as an enthusiastic coach, he continues to wear the Fukuoka uniform as a coach since his retirement.